ABOUT CENTRAL SCHOOL PROJECT

 Central School Project is a non-profit arts and cultural center with the three-fold mission of providing affordable creative space to working artists, preserving and adapting the historic Central School building as a cultural center, and fostering appreciation of the arts in the Bisbee community.

 Begun as a tenants' association of artists in 1982, CSP was incorporated in 1985 and received 501(c)(3) status from the IRS the following year.
 In 1994, the organization bid on and purchased the 1905 building from the local school district.
-In accordance with its mission, CSP has provided, besides much-needed preservation work on the historic Central School building, a broad array of arts programming, including art exhibits, poetry readings, plays, concerts, dance performances, film series in collaboration with Cochise College, and hands-on work by artists in the public schools and with public school students in the artists' studios.
+In accordance with its mission, CSP has provided, besides much-needed preservation work on the historic Central School building, a broad array of arts programming, including art exhibits, performance art, poetry readings, plays, concerts, dance performances, film events and childrens workshops.

 As a community service organization in a rural community which has become widely recognized as a center for the arts, CSP supports and collaborates with individuals and organizations to further cultural awareness in the community.
 CSP also makes its resources available to the community for a variety of programs and activities.

 Members are required to attend board meetings ( 7-8 each year) and complete at least 35 service hours a year, depending on the size of the studio.

 Studio fees are calculated by the square footage of the open studio.
 Artists can apply for membership once a studio is vacated.
 To be added to the notification list, or for more information, contact Central School Project at (520) 432-4866, PO Drawer H, Bisbee, AZ 85603, or email